jandrelafradez/RomiRobotTermProject/README.md

 The *cotask.py* file contains the class and the methods to run the scheduler, which runs the tasks based on the specified period and priority of each task specified by the user that were described in the [State Transition Diagram](#state-transition-diagram) portion previously mentioned.
 These periods and priorities are also set by the user in the [main py](#main-py) file.
 ### *task_share py*
 The *task_share.py* file depicts a class that allows share and queue variables to be created.
 This allows data to be shared between share the wheels and user control tasks.
-### *centroid py*
-The *centroid.py* file contains a class that allows our infared (IR) sensors to create a centroid in order to calculate where the middle of the black line is at while our Romi follows the game track.
 ### *linesensor py*
 The *linesensor.py* file allows us to calibrate our IR sensors to differentiate between white and black colors.
 It also computes an error based off our PID values that were determined by the user and the differentiation from the centroid.
 This error allows for motor speed for each wheel to be corrected in order to keep Romi on a line.
 ### *main py*